shuyangzhou/liferay-portal/modules/util/source-formatter/documentation/bnd_bundle_information.markdown

 ---

-For web modules (modules ending with `-web`), the `Web-ContextPath` should also match the directory path of the module.
+Web modules (modules ending with `-web`) should have the `Web-ContextPath` header, the header should match the directory path of the module.

 ### Example